qwx9/notes/net/todo/daily.md

 	weird program-specific formats
 	* check what sigrid/hundredrabbits/gridders have done wrt image editing
 	* come up with a clever name
+	* like page(1): call external programs for certain operations, let user pipe to programs on his own, let user define functions doing this
+		⇒ pico, resize, etc
+- some program to write a plan9 image as a c byte or u32int array

 ## notes